ashishguptaiitb/koreaidocs-linkinator/README.md

 Create a configuration file that suits your needs.
 I use this [custom config file](linkinator.config.json).

-The tool looks for `linkinator.config.json` by default, so you may retain this default name for your config file as well.
-If you choose to have a different file name then use the `config` parameter to provide the path of your config file.
+The tool looks for `linkinator.config.json` by default, so you may keep that name for your config file as well.
+If you choose to have a different file name, then use the `config` parameter to provide the path of your config file.

 ## Useful commands